Basketball: WBCA All-Star Games canceled

 The five girls games were going to be played Aug.
 5, and the boys games were scheduled to be played the following day.
 JustAgame Fieldhouse in Wisconsin Dells was scheduled to host the games.

-Briggs – a 2020 Verona Area High School graduate – was selected to play in the Division 1 girls game as a member of the South team.
-The first team all-conference honoree averaged a team-high 12.9 points per game and was the Wildcats’ top rebounder last season.
-She led Verona to an 11-12 record and a fifth-place finish (9-9) in the Big Eight.
+Kaitlyn Schrimpf – a 2020 Oregon High School graduate – was selected to play in the Division 2 girls game as a member of the South team.

 Each athlete selected to participate in the All-Star Games raised money through donations for the Midwest Athletes against Childhood Cancer Fund.